 What Else Should I Know Before Committing to This Process?

 Donating eggs is not an easy process and requires a commitment of time and energy.
-Recipients with whom you may be matched will be investing approximately $28,000 just for one attempt at pregnancy, and have likely been through many previous disappointments before arriving at the decision to use donated eggs.
+Recipients with whom you may be matched will typically be investing approximately $28,000 just for one attempt at pregnancy, and have likely been through many previous disappointments before arriving at the decision to use donated eggs.
 Therefore, it’s imperative that once you begin this process, you are committed until its completion.

 How Does a Donor Get Matched to An Intended Parent?